-[If selected for swab only - DELETE if selected for blood] In particular, the study worker will not enter your home, and will pass you the self-swabbing kits whilst staying at least 2m away from everyone in the home.
+[If selected for swab only - DELETE if selected for blood] In particular, the survey team will not enter your home, and will pass you the self-swabbing kits whilst staying at least 2m away from everyone in the home.
 They will ask questions from this distance.
 If you prefer, they can also call you from their car to ask you the questions.

-[If selected for invite for blood - DELETE for swab only] The study worker will need to come into your home in order to take blood.
+[If selected for invite for blood - DELETE for swab only] The survey team member will need to come into your home in order to take blood.
 They will bring all necessary equipment, including PPE (personal protective equipment) to come into your home for the visit.
 If anyone in your home is currently experiencing symptoms of COVID-19, self-isolating or shielding, we would still like to make this visit but using social distancing.
 This is because it is really important to find out how many people with symptoms or who are self-isolating or shielding are infected or exposed to the virus.
 The only difference is that we will not take blood from anyone.
-In this case, the study worker will not enter your home, and will pass you the self-swabbing kits whilst staying at least 2m away from everyone in the home.
+In this case, the survey team will not enter your home, and will pass you the self-swabbing kits whilst staying at least 2m away from everyone in the home.
 They will ask the few short questions from this distance.
 If you prefer, they can also call you from their car to ask you the questions.
+Alternatively we can change the visit to a different date when no one is self-isolating or has symptoms.

 We will also ask whether you or anyone in your home would be interested in further visits so that we can see how infection with COVID-19 changes over time.
 You could agree to

-- A: no further visits - B: further visits every week for one month (5 visits in total) - C: further visits every week for one month, and then every month through the year after your first study visit (16 visits in total)
+- A: the first visit only - B: the first visit and a visit every week for one month (5 visits in total)

+• C: the first visit, a visit every week for one month, and then 11 monthly visits (16 visits in total over 1 year)

 You do not have to agree to more visits, even if you agree to the first visit.
-These repeat visits should only take around 15 minutes, because it is the same questions, and nose and throat swab every time.
+These repeat visits should only take around 15 minutes, because each involves the same questions, and throat and nose swab every time.
 [If selected for invite for blood - DELETE for swab only] If you agree to give blood the first time, we would like to take blood again every month, but not at weeks 1, 2 or 3.

-We will link information from you in this study to health data from the NHS, Public Health England and ONS, or the equivalent national bodies in Wales and Northern Ireland, to check your health status, whether you have visited hospital or a GP, or had another test for COVID-19 somewhere else.
-This is to try to work out what we need to do to keep the NHS [REPLACE WITH EQUIVALENT IN WALES AND NI] going through this pandemic.
+We will link information from you in this survey to health data from the NHS, Public Health England and ONS, or the equivalent national bodies in Wales, Northern Ireland and Scotland, to check your health status, whether you have visited hospital or a GP, or had another test for COVID-19 somewhere else.
+This is to try to work out what we need to do to keep the NHS [REPLACE WITH EQUIVALENT IN WALES AND NI AND SCOTLAND] going during this pandemic.
 We will do this for one year after your last visit.
-We will use your address, date of birth and sex to do this.
+We will use your name, address, date of birth and sex to do this.